wombleton/gitlaw-nz/acts/R/Remuneration Authority Act 1977.md

     (8) Except to the extent that a determination under [section 12(1)(b)][14] or [section 12B(2)(a)][17] modifies, or is expressed to be in substitution for, any provision of the [Government Superannuation Fund Act 1956][53], nothing in any such determination shall affect the provisions of that Act.

-    Section 17: substituted, on 1 July 1992, by section 5 of the Higher Salaries Commission Amendment Act 1992 (1992 No 66).
+    Section 17: replaced, on 1 July 1992, by section 5 of the Higher Salaries Commission Amendment Act 1992 (1992 No 66).

     Section 17(2): amended, on 1 April 2003, by [section 3(2)][0] of the Remuneration Authority (Members of Parliament) Amendment Act 2002 (2002 No 54).

-    Section 17(2): amended, on 2 October 2001, by [section 40][83] of the Government Superannuation Fund Amendment Act 2001 (2001 No 47).
+    Section 17(2): amended, on 2 October 2001, by [section 40][85] of the Government Superannuation Fund Amendment Act 2001 (2001 No 47).

-    Section 17(3): repealed, on 1 May 2011, by [section 82][84] of the Financial Markets Authority Act 2011 (2011 No 5).
+    Section 17(3): repealed, on 1 May 2011, by [section 82][86] of the Financial Markets Authority Act 2011 (2011 No 5).

 ##### 17A Obligation to consult before making determinations about Parliamentary salaries and allowances

 *   Before making a determination under [section 12(1)(a)(i)][14], the Authority must---

-    *   (a) consult with the Commissioner of Inland Revenue about the taxation consequences of the Authority's proposed determination; and

-    *   (b) consult with the Speaker of the House of Representatives and the Minister who has, with the authority of the Prime Minister, for the time being assumed responsibility for Ministerial services, about the services for which they have jurisdiction.
+    *   (a) consult the Speaker of the House of Representatives and the Minister who is, with the authority of the Prime Minister, for the time being responsible for Ministerial Services about the services for which they have jurisdiction, including, for the purposes of [section 16(2)][87] of the Members of Parliament (Remuneration and Services) Act 2013, about---

+        *   (i) whether any element of personal benefit or potential personal benefit for members of Parliament, Ministers, or their family members arises under an entitlement to a service; and

+        *   (ii) in the case of any such benefit arising under directions issued by the Speaker under [section 23][88] or [34][89] of that Act or a determination made by the Minister Responsible for Ministerial Services under [section 27][90] of that Act, the value of any such benefit assessed by the Speaker or the Minister; and

+    *   (b) consult the Commissioner of Inland Revenue---

+        *   (i) about the taxation consequences of the Authority's proposed determination; and

+        *   (ii) as required under [section 16(2)(a)][87] of the Members of Parliament (Remuneration and Services Act 2013).

     Section 17A: inserted, on 1 April 2003, by [section 3(2)][0] of the Remuneration Authority (Members of Parliament) Amendment Act 2002 (2002 No 54).

+    Section 17A(a): replaced, on 16 December 2013, by [section 62][91] of the Members of Parliament (Remuneration and Services) Act 2013 (2013 No 93).

+    Section 17A(b): replaced, on 16 December 2013, by [section 62][91] of the Members of Parliament (Remuneration and Services) Act 2013 (2013 No 93).

 ##### 18 Criteria of Authority